Stargate SG-1 season 2

-The second season of Stargate SG-1, an American-Canadian television series, began airing on June 26, 1998 on Showtime.
-The second season concluded after 22 episodes on February 10, 1999 on British Sky One, which overtook Showtime in mid-season.
+The second season of Stargate SG-1, an American-Canadian television series, began airing on June 26, 1998, on Showtime.
+The second season concluded after 22 episodes on February 10, 1999, on British Sky One, which overtook Showtime in mid-season.
 The series was developed by Brad Wright and Jonathan Glassner, who also served as executive producers.
-Season two regular cast members include Richard Dean Anderson, Michael Shanks, Amanda Tapping, Christopher Judge, and Don S. Davis.
+Season two regular cast members include Richard Dean Anderson, Michael Shanks, Amanda Tapping, with Christopher Judge, and Don S. Davis.

 Production

 Vaitiare Bandera, who plays Sha're, was actually pregnant with Michael Shanks' child during the filming of "Secrets".
 Following the events in the episode "A Matter of Time", Sally Malcolm would write two books, A Matter of Honor and The Cost of Honor, that detail SG-1's attempts to save SG-10 from the planet.
 The late Season 2 episode "Serpent's Song" was the first SG-1 episode that was directed by Peter DeLuise.
 He would go on to direct more episodes than any other director involved with the series, even passing Martin Wood, who began directing in Season 1.
 "Out Of Mind" was the second time a clip show has been used, the first being Season 1 episode "Politics".